calvinle/CS314-TripCo/calvinle/teamworkQuestionnaire.md

 1. __What is your personality type?__
    * ENFJ - The Protagonist
 1. __Is it generally easier to reach you by text, electronic mail, voice mail or something else?
 What hours?__ ]]
    * Text (as I can text from all my computers and phone) and Splash (since that is the chosen organized one).
 Typically respond between 9AM - midnight.
+Phone number is 970-829-8715
 1. __What are your expectations about what your team will accomplish this semester?__
    * Complete tasks and assignments in the most efficient matters to our abilities.
 1. __What are your personal goals for improving your teamwork and communication skills this semester?__